fluteds/batch/readme.md

 - YTDL - Downloads a video via yt-dlp with lots of customisable options
 - YTDL Basic - Paste a link and download videos via yt-dlp, no customising options, always downloads in the best quality
 - Download MP3 - Converts a video link to an mp3 file
-- Create TV Show Folders - Creates a series of folders in a set location based on your needs [(source)](https://old.reddit.com/r/sysadmin/comments/15ahcy/handy_batch_files/)

 ### Function Scripts